About Prep KC

 Research & Evaluation Associate

-As Research & Evaluation Associate, Kristin Kush collects regional and program data to analyze changes in school performance indicators over time.
-She also leads grant writing and reporting to the multiple regional and national funders that support PREP-KC.
+As Data and Evaluation Associate, Melinda Coffman collects regional and program data to analyze changes in school performance indicators longitudinally.
+She also participates in grant writing and reporting for the multiple regional and national funders that support PREP-KC.

 Andra Schneider Executive Assistant